What Proof Do You Need to Contest a Will in New York City?

 • Trust documents and amendments.

-• Bank statements showing withdrawals, deposits, and check writing patterns.
+• Bank statements showing withdrawals, deposits, and check-writing patterns.

-• Real estate records showing transfers during the testator's lifetime.
+• Real estate records showing lifetime transfers.

 • Correspondence between the testator and family members.